chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 For the web-based applications *DAVID*, *GSEA*, and *GSEAPreranked*, we have prepared separate folders (of the same name as the respective method).
 For their structures see below.

-# Run the optimisations for the *R*-based methods
+#### Run the optimisations for the *R*-based methods (folder `R/Run_optimisations`)
 Run optimisations for *GOSeq*, *clusterProfiler*'s ORA, *PADOG*, and *clusterProfiler*'s GSEA in the following scripts:

 - **Run_n_DEGS_optimisations.R**: script to run optimisations of the number of differentially enriched gene sets
 - **Run_pvalue_rank_optimisations.R**: script to run optimisations of the adjusted p-value and rank of the specific gene sets

 Both scripts source all required functions (i.e. preparation and optimisation functions) from the previous sections internally.

+#### Generate the results figures (folder `R/Figures`)
+To reproduce a results figure from the main document or the supplement from the paper, run the corresponding *R* script.

 # Optimisations for the web-based methods *DAVID*, *GSEA*, and *GSEAPreranked*